 Clearance certificates

-If you directly retain a contractor to perform construction work you must obtain a clearance certificate that confirms the contractor is in good standing with us.
+If you directly retain a contractor to perform construction work, you must obtain a clearance that confirms the contractor is in good standing with us.
 You and the contractor must ensure that a clearance is obtained before the construction work begins and that a clearance remains in effect for the entire time the contractor is performing the work.
 Get a clearance through our online services for clearances.

 Responsibilities in the construction industry